henices/logseq-flow-nord/README.md

 }
 ```

+[palette](shttps://github.com/henices/logseq-flow-nord/tree/main/src/palettes) provides a large variety of color palettes,
+copy the css code and paste to the custom.css :)

 #### Syntax Highlight Custom Settings

 Logseq Flow Nord use Nord theme Syntax highlight by default.
 You can use monokai theme syntax highlight